JohanVanslembrouck/corolib/README.md

 and select the CMakeLists.txt in the top-level folder.

-The Qt examples are not built from the top-level CMakeLists.txt file, but have to be built from the qt5.pro file in the top-level directory.

 Go to the examples/ subdirectories and start the executables.
 (See README.md files in the corresponding source directories.)